-“Sleeve gastrectomy results in an excess weight loss of 50-60%,” Francesca Dimou, MD, MS, Assistant Professor of Surgery, explains.
+“Sleeve gastrectomy results in an excess weight loss of 50-60%,” Washington University bariatric surgeon Francesca Dimou, MD, MS, explains.
 “The procedure leaves a much smaller, banana-shaped portion of the stomach.”

 After the operation, which took about an hour, Britt was groggy and sore.
 Recovery from weight loss surgery is an ongoing process.
 In the first days, patients require a lot of rest.
 During the early postoperative stages, there are some limitations on what a patient can safely eat; patients transition through stages of a diet that progress towards reintroducing solid foods.